uvapl/uva-prog-physics/50 References/10 Style Guide/10 Style Guide.md

 line that ends in a `:` (colon), all dependent lines should be indented.

 {: .language-python}
-    # This function consists or 4 lines of code and 1 line of commenting.
+    # This function consists of 4 lines of code and
+	# 2 lines of commenting.
     def sum(arrayOfNumbers):
         result = 0
         # This for loop contains exactly 1 line that is repeated.